Compagnie maritime d'expertises

 COMEX carried out pioneering work in very deep saturation diving.
 The company experimented with the use of hydrogen in the divers' breathing gas.

 This work with heliox (a breathing gas mixture of helium and oxygen) and hydreliox (an exotic breathing gas mixture of helium, oxygen and hydrogen gas) mixtures started with Hydra I in 1968.
 The saturation diving physiology studies were conducted with helium from 45 to 610 m and with hydrogen from 70 to 701 m.
-The diving depth record for off-shore (saturation) diving was achieved in 1988 by a team of COMEX professional divers performing pipe line connection exercises at a depth of 534 m of seawater (msw/fsw) in the Mediterranean Sea, whist breathing a hydreliox mixture, as part of the Hydra VIII (Hydra 8) programme.
+The diving depth record for off-shore (saturation) diving was achieved in 1988 by a team of COMEX professional divers (Th.
+Arnold, S. Icart, J.G.
+Marcel Auda, R. Peilho, P. Raude, L. Schneider) performing pipe line connection exercises at a depth of 534 m of seawater (msw/fsw) in the Mediterranean Sea, whist breathing a hydreliox mixture, as part of the Hydra VIII (Hydra 8) programme.
 The Hydra programme culminated with Hydra X (Hydra 10) in 1992 when COMEX diver Théo Mavrostomos achieved a record simulated dive of 701 m in an onshore hyperbaric chamber.

 The use of hydrogen for diving was in part driven by the need to overcome the problems of high-pressure nervous syndrome (HPNS).
 However, there was another reason for the interest in using hydrogen in a breathing gas.
 In 1987, Comex was part of a Canadian-French consortium that was building the world’s first commercial nuclear mini-submarine.
 This submarine, Saga, was a prototype intended to be used for oil exploration and development under the Arctic ice.
 Saga was built on a hull originally constructed by Jacques-Yves Cousteau but not completed due to lack of funds.
 Saga would have a complete saturation diving system on board.
 The nuclear power plant would be able to produce large volumes of hydrogen and oxygen through the electrolysis of water.
 This would provide plentiful amounts of breathing gas for autonomous diving operations under the Arctic ice cap.

 The project suffered tax problems in Canada which caused political repercussions between the French and Canadian governments.
 Saga did undergo successful sea trials in 1991 but without the intended nuclear power plant.
 Underwater propulsion was provided by a Stirling engine and surface propulsion by a diesel engine.
 The project was abandoned and Saga was laid up at Marseille.